 How much does it cost the school?

-What if a school isn’t eligible for the free programme?
+What if a school doesn’t meet the selection criteria?

-We are open to working with any school in Sheffield or the surrounding area, if the school is able to cover the cost of the basic programme (£1,800) plus any additional elements required and is able to raise funds for project delivery if not already available from school budget.
+We’re open to working with any school in South Yorkshire, if the school is able to cover the cost of the basic programme (£1,800) plus any additional elements required and is able to raise funds for project delivery if not already available from the school budget.
+We also encourage schools with more available funds, to make a ‘pay it forward’ donation, so we can deliver the programme for free or at a lower cost to schools in areas of higher deprivation.